“Generating Power for Generations”

 Enhanced power generation using solar arrays

 A tidal lagoon impoundment such as Jetstream provides the perfect location for a solar power array, where it is sheltered from aggressive waves and wind effects.
 Jetstream lagoons can utilise this haven to include the significant advantage of additional electric power generation from the sun via solar panels attached to floating pontoons.
 This can be used in several ways: to feed directly into the national grid; to power additional water pumps to enhance the Venturo pumps' capabilities, or to convert the sea water into its component gases.
-The conversion is achieved through the process of electrolysis where it can be stored on shore and either used as a direct fuel or recombined back into electricity via fuel cells for on-demand utilisation.
+The conversion is achieved through the process of electrolysis where it can be stored on shore and either used as a direct fuel or recombined back into electricity via fuel cells for on-demand utilization.